Third Party Claims for Construction Injuries

 Types of Construction Injuries

-When working on a construction site, you are prone to a number of different construction injuries because of the large equipment, loud noises, and tall structures.
+When working on a construction site, you are prone to several different construction injuries because of the large equipment, loud noises, and tall structures.
 Here are the most common injuries that construction workers suffer from in and around Arapahoe and Adams counties.

 - Falling from heights